robocorp/robotframework-lsp/robotframework-ls/docs/develop.md

 To release a new version:

 - Update version (`python -m dev set-version 0.0.X`).

 - Update README.md to add notes on features/fixes.

 - Update changelog.md to add notes on features/fixes and set release date.

-- Push contents to release branch, get the build in https://github.com/robocorp/robotframework-lsp/actions and install locally to test.
+- Push contents to release branch (`release-robotframework-lsp`), get the build in https://github.com/robocorp/robotframework-lsp/actions and install locally to test.

 - Create a tag (`git tag robotframework-lsp-0.0.X`) and push it.

+- Send release msg. i.e.:

+`Robot Framework Language Server 0.2.0` is now available (both from `pip install robotframework-lsp` or through the `VSCode marketplace`).

+The main changes are:

+...